yiqunchen/debias-llm-as-a-judge/README.md

 # debiasLLMReporting

-R package for comparing methods that correct for measurement error when using LLM-as-a-judge classifiers to estimate population prevalence.
+R package for comparing methods that correct for measurement error when using LLM-as-a-judge (or any ML/AI/... classifiers) classifiers to estimate population prevalence.

 ## Overview